blbadger/blbadger.github.io/aperiodic-inverted.md

 There is an increase in average error as the map becomes aperiodic, at around r = 3.58.
 This is to be expected for any value of r that yields a periodicity larger than 4, because iterations of either (1) or (2) are attracted to periodic orbits and the above program only takes into account accuracy up to four previous values (near four periodic values).
 As aperiodic trajectories have infinite period, the accuracy necessarily suffers.

+To summarize, if the reverse logistic map is used to calculate values that result in accurate recapitulations of the intial value using the forward logistic map, error due to finding the right periodic trajectory but being on the 'wrong' iteration occurs because all periodic points are attractors.
+For r values giving an aperiodic trajectory of the forward logistic map, this error cannot be prevented because periodicity is infinite.

 ### Are some approximations of $x_{n-p}$ with (2) are necessarily better than others